 Susan became acquainted with Hope Clinic when her husband became a patient after his auto accident.
 After living with uncertainty about her husband’s condition, she saw improvement at a time in his life when it was questionable whether he would ever be able to read again.
 When a position became available for her at Hope Clinic Bellevue, she took it.

 “What we do here, and the people I work with, are amazing.”

-Susan has worked in the Emergency Department at Skagit Valley Hospital, a private physician, and for a physical therapy office.
-She volunteered in the Skagit County elementary schools with special needs children, and owned her own day care for a decade.
-She has a degree in English, and a two-year certificate in medical studies.
-Her responsibilities at Hope Clinic include coordinating all aspects of patient care for the three Clinics, and the liaison with attorneys for the Traumatic Brain Injury patients.
+Susan has worked in the Emergency Department at Skagit Valley Hospital, for a private physician, and for a physical therapy office.
+She volunteered in the Skagit County elementary schools with special needs children and owned her own daycare for a decade.
+She has a degree in English and a two-year certificate in medical studies.
+Her responsibilities at Hope Clinic include coordinating all aspects of patient care for the three Clinics, and liaison with attorneys for the Traumatic Brain Injury patients.

 As Patient Care Coordinator and Vision Therapist for over a decade, Patti feels it is an honor to serve folks that come to HOPE CLINIC for vision care.
 She is blessed to work with Dr. Kadet and our HOPE CLINIC Staff.
 “We team together to seek answers to the individual patient’s vision needs.
 Each patient is special and HOPE for their future is what we desire!”

 While she was directing an Allergy Department in another clinic, Patti met Dr. Kadet over 20 years ago.
 Her grandson was blessed to have Dr. Kadet correct his vision problems.

 “HOPE CLINIC is one of the joys of my life!”